BOAC 500

 All of the cars survived the day without any issues at all, and were very ably managed by Mike Read and Tony Mills who ensured that the cars were changed and maintained on a regular basis to ensure all were of equal performance.
 Interestingly (or maybe not!) each car was on the track for an average of 1113.62 laps (not including warm ups) and they travelled a total of 155 actual miles during the day and never even needed a change of tires!

 The event team would like to say a big thanks to the team on the day including Nick Lake who stepped in at the last minute on race control, and to our sponsors who both made the race possible and provided all the prizes, they were Simply Famous, Autografica, Won-O-Won, Betta Bodies, K-Slotcar, Richard Mack, Missile, Knutz Lubricants, Model World of Sittingbourne, CatVacs and Sprays by Mac. and not forgetting Farmview Butchers of Rochester who provided all the bacon and sausages eaten during the day.
 Various other people also chipped in with help and support in many ways, they know who they are and we are very thankful for their help.
-All of these helped us to raise a total of over £2000 for the charity, not bad for a one day event!
+All of these helped us to raise a total of well over our £500 target, which with the gift aid added meant that the total raised on the day just exceeded £2000 not bad for a one day event!"

 Garry King